 Does the investment and effort put into a new employee orientation program outweigh the costs of losing new hires at your company?
 We think so!
 Recruiting itself takes a lot of time and money.
 Don’t drop the ball in the home stretch by losing your new employees.

 5 reasons why your new employee orientation will fail:

-2. There are no incentives for participating in activities or paying attention to the program.
+There’s no sentiment in taking part in activities or paying attention to the program.
 Who doesn’t like a free lunch?
 If you aren’t offering any snacks, lunches or prizes to reward your new hires, you’re not showing appreciation.
 Odds are they’ll be tuned out during your presentations.

-5. The programs you choose are irrelevant to the foundations of the company.
+The orientation sessions you put your groups through don’t speak to the foundations of the company.
 Of course, you’ll want your new employees to realize the importance of your company’s goals and mission.
 You can make these points more memorable by implementing them into activities for your orientation group…not just printing out the company’s mission statement on coffee mugs for everyone.